 Work for the prevention of water pollution in the USSR is being treated as a priority matter.

-Work for the prevention of water pollution in the USSR is being treated as a priority matter.
+Background: Work for the prevention of water pollution in the USSR is being treated as a priority matter.
 The subject was discussed recently as a conference of water conservancy workers where the entire question of preserving the purity of river and lake waters and ensuring their rational use was thoroughly debated.

 As a result of measures taken last year alone, the volume of waters discharged was reduced by 2.2 million cubic metres a day and an additional volume of six-million cubic metres of water a day was treated at purifying units.